kdeldycke/awesome-engineering-team-management/README.md

 ### Coding Challenge

 The absence of coding exercise will left the door open to fraud.
-OTOH, if elistist challenges decrease the number of false-positive, you'll pass on perfectly capable and great developers.
+OTOH, if elitist challenges decrease the number of false-positive, you'll pass on perfectly capable and great developers.
 Now it is your job as manager to find balance between these two extremes, and set the tone on how to have the candidate demonstrate coding skills.

 - [The Horrifically Dystopian World of Software Engineering Interviews](https://www.jarednelsen.dev/posts/The-horrifically-dystopian-world-of-software-engineering-interviews) - The dark side on relying too much on algorithm challenges.
 - [Fizz Buzz Test](https://wiki.c2.com/?FizzBuzzTest) - `Designed to help filter out the 99.5% of programming job candidates who can't seem to program their way out of a wet paper bag.`.